redzic/dynamic-fake-bank/README.md

 Currently this list is very small, but hopefully it will expand in the future.
 I plan to provide some way of manually enabling and disabling these features.

 - The balance on the account page has an invisible zero-width character in between each visible character.
-This makes it nearly impossible to do a CTRL+F while inspecting the element to find the balance amount and change it that way.
+This makes it nearly impossible to do a CTRL+F search while inspecting the element to find the balance amount and change it that way.

 ## Contributing